Mathématique: Chapter 63

 “Mmm.
 Scientific definition of a force, plus the physical displacement inherent to a view, coupled with something one does for work—I don’t quite have it.
 It’ll come to me.”

-“Consider it done,” Rush said mildly.
-“You know, McKay’s theory was that John Sheppard has such strong insubordinate tendencies he can’t respect even his own authority.”
+“Done,” Rush said archly.
+“McKay’s theory was that John Sheppard has such strong insubordinate tendencies he can’t respect even his own authority.”

 Young laughed aloud at that one.
 “That—that sounds right to me.”

-The door to the observation deck swished open.
+After a few quiet kilometers of sea passed beneath them, the door to the observation deck swished open.

-John Sheppard and Rodney McKay entered the room, still dressed in their much-abused formalwear, nearly identical expressions of exhausted hope on their faces.
-McKay bent double in apparent relief at seeing Rush, one hand on his chest, on hand on the wall.
-“OhthankGOD,” the man said quietly, to no one in particular.
+John Sheppard and Rodney McKay entered the room, still dressed in their much-abused formalwear, identical expressions of exhausted hope on their faces.

-“Oh I’ll buy you guys dinner.
-We have to bring McKay though.
+“I’ll buy you guys dinner,” Sheppard agreed.
+“We have to bring McKay, though.
 Otherwise he gets sad.”

 “I haven’t spent money in, I don’t know, five years?”
-Sheppard grinned at them.
-I could probably buy you a restaurant.
+Sheppard smirked.
+“I could probably buy you a restaurant.
 McKay, you want a restaurant?”

-“No,” McKay said.
-“Not really.”
+“No,” McKay replied, “not really.”

 “Again, sorry about the tagging-you-by-force thing,” Sheppard said, looking at Rush.
 “I had a whole Riemann Hypothesis metaphor I was gonna use.
 You know how the critical line—”

-“Shhh,” McKay said approaching.
+“Shhh,” McKay said, approaching.
 “SHHHHHH.
 Save it.
 What if you need it in the future?
 He could decide to run away at any time.”

 “Okay so, picture the zeta function as—”